Find Services

 (607) 753-7257

+Legal Services of Central New York, Inc provides free, civil legal assistance to low-income families and individuals.
+LSCNY represents low-income families and individuals and people with disabilities or problems related to their disability.
 LSCNY represents also persons with psychiatric disabilities, developmental disabilities, traumatic brain injury, and other disabilities.
 Additionally, LSCNY represents persons on Social Security who are trying to become employed and persons who have a dispute with NYS Access.
 All legal matters must relate to a person's disability.
 LSCNY also represents families affected by HIV/AIDS in matters relating to children.
-LSCNY also provides limited representation in traditional poverty law matters such as welfare, housing, health care, and access to justice matters.

 Parking is available behind the building.